 As for storage layer, it is expected that the user provide high available PostgreSQL, Redis cluster for application data and PVCs or object storage for storing images and charts.

 Configure the followings items in values.yaml, you can also set them as parameters via --set flag during running helm install:

 Set the database.type to external and fill the information in database.external section.

-Three empty databases should be created manually for Harbor core, Notary server and Notary signer and configure them in the section.
+An empty databases should be created manually for Harbor core and configured in the section.
 Harbor will create tables automatically when starting up.

 Set the redis.type to external and fill the information in redis.external section.

 Harbor introduced redis Sentinel mode support in 2.1.0.
 You can enable this by setting sentinel_master_set and host to <host_sentinel1>:<port_sentinel1>,<host_sentinel2>:<port_sentinel2>,<host_sentinel3>:<port_sentinel3>.